 National Juvenile Justice Data Analysis Project

 This project serves as OJJDP's statistical analysis center for responding to the research needs of the Office and the juvenile justice community.
-The project has completed dozens of reports and Web-based products on a wide range of topics.
+The project has completed dozens of reports and web-based products on a wide range of topics.
 These reports are based on analyses of the major juvenile justice national data sets (e.g., the Census of Juveniles in Residential Placement, Juvenile Residential Facility Census, the National Longitudinal Survey of Youth 1997, the National Incident-Based Reporting System, the FBI's Uniform Crime Reporting Program, and the National Crime Victimization Survey).
 The most notable is the Juvenile Offenders and Victims series of reports, bulletins, and fact sheets that have become a standard in the field.
-The Web-based products are available through the OJJDP Statistical Briefing Book Web site, a site maintained by the project, that presents the most current statistics on juvenile offenders and the juvenile justice system.
+The web-based products are available through the OJJDP Statistical Briefing Book, a site developed and maintained by the project, that presents the most current statistics on juvenile offenders and the juvenile justice system.
 The project has also prepared a series of web-based, interactive data analysis and presentation tools that enable users to perform custom analyses of data covering a range of juvenile justice topics.
 Visit the Data Analysis Tools section of the Statistical Briefing Book to find out what is available.
 The project, like its predecessor project the Juvenile Justice Statistics and Systems Development Program, also works with national and local data collectors to improve the quality of their data.

 Visit the National Juvenile Justice Data Analysis Project project page to learn more.